-- Cell phones, smart phones, and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.
+- Cell phones, smart phones, smart watches and any device that allows for wireless communication or the retrieval of information from memory may not be used during the examination.

 Failure to abide by the rules may result in a candidate being given a mark of zero (0).

 Candidates are given a three-week period from the date that appears on the result letters to request their examination materials (examination, answer book, marking guide, and marking sheet), and have one month from the date on which examination materials are sent to request a review of their marks.

 Allocate your time

 The marks referred to throughout the paper are provided to show the relative weight attributed to each question.
 Allocate your time accordingly, to avoid running out of time.
 Recognize that writing extensively on questions that are worth few marks may prevent you from fully answering more substantive questions worth more marks.

 Salutations, signatures and other formalities of correspondence are not required in your answers; substance is important.
 Marks are awarded for analytical and problem solving skills, communication skills, drafting skills, prioritizing and judgment skills in addition to knowledge demonstrated in your answers.
 Answers given in point form are acceptable except where the question specifically asks you to draft or write your answer.